Riverside-Ruby/topics-project/rails/README.md

 # RRUG: Suggest a Topic Project

 ## Overview
 This directory contains the Ruby on Rails project that will host our API.
 Running this project requires Ruby 1.9.3 or later to be installed on your computer.
+The Ember front-end is located at [https://github.com/RiversideJS/ember-topics](https://github.com/RiversideJS/ember-topics).

 ## Getting Started
 First you'll want to make sure your development environment is set up correctly.